tumblr/TMTumblrSDK/README.md

     <string>oiajsfomdasd39129ASDAPDOJaMGI39kdasdoka3240989ASFj</string>
     <key>BlogName</key>
     <string>brydev</string>

+### Inter-app communication

+The SDK includes [TumblrAppClient](https://github.com/tumblr/tumblr-ios-app-client), a module for interacting with [Tumblr for iOS](https://itunes.apple.com/us/app/tumblr/id305343404?mt=8) if the user has it installed.

 ## Roadmap
 I'm using this project's [wiki](https://github.com/tumblr/tumblr-ios-sdk/wiki) page to keep track of a rough roadmap for the SDK.
 If you have any feature requests, please let me know by creating an issue or submitting a pull request.